tomharrigan/transporter/README.txt

 In addition to normal infinite scroll behavior, this plugin adds infinite scroll to the single post page.
 When reading a single post, once the reader reaches the bottom of the page, the next post loads in.
 This is similar to functionality on big news sites such as Time.com, LA Times, Quartz, Vogue.com

+Relies on add_theme_support, expects specific styling from each theme; including fixed footer.

 == Installation ==

 = Using The WordPress Dashboard =